mochetts/LaraVueTchetChat/readme.md

 4) If you want to test facebook login with your own app, go to config/services.php and change the facebook credentials and use your own.

+5) Add a virtual host with ServerName "chat.dev" (or use whatever server name you like)

+6) Rename .env.example file (located at root structure) to be .env only and update your database credentials.

+6) On a terminal console run command "php artisan migrate:install"

+7) On a terminal console run command "php artisan migrate"

-5) On a terminal run command "php artisan chat:serve" to start the chat server (on port 8080)
+8) On a terminal console run command "php artisan chat:serve" to start the chat server (localhost on port 8080)

-6) You'r done!
+9) Whohaa!
+You'r done!
+Open browser and enter url http://chat.dev and start chatting!

 ## Contributing